raspberrypilearning/comic-character/en/step_4.md

-## Show/Hide elements
+## Make items appear/disappear

 In this step, you will continue building the functionality of your form.
-You will use JavaScript to show/hide elements of your form. and show a summary display of your user's superhero character.
+You will use JavaScript to make parts of your form appear and disappear.
+You will also show a summary display of your user's superhero character.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step4" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 You will use DOM functions to manipulate your webpage and create interactions.